About

 In 1999, Ursula Kirk, Diana Tyson’s daughter and a high school athlete, was looking for a summer immersion experience to improve her French, but she didn’t want to go to Canada or France.
 After researching several organizations, Nacel emerged which provided summer language and cultural opportunities throughout the world, including Africa.
 Ursula chose the Ivory Coast, and when she went, she took her basketball with her.

-The family selected to host Ursula was changed at the last minute, and consequently, a new family was chosen rather haphazardly, resulting in an experience that was unanticipated.
+The family selected to host Ursula was changed at the last minute, and consequently, the new family was chosen rather haphazardly, resulting in an experience that was unanticipated.
 The local coordinator felt bad about what happened, and after discovering that she loved to play basketball, he invited her back to Ivory Coast the following summer to run a basketball clinic at the local girls’ secondary school.
-Diana met with a high school basketball coach at South Brunswick High School in New Jersey, and inquired about the feasibility of a high school student leading a camp.
-They determined that 3 student-athletes and an adult chaperon could successfully facilitate the camp with up to 20 participants.
+Diana met with a high school basketball coach at South Brunswick High School in New Jersey, and inquired about the feasibiliy of a high school student leading a camp.
+They determined that 3 student-athletes and an adult chaperone could successfully facilitate the camp with up to 20 participants.

-Three young women did, in fact, lead that first trip to Ivory Coast, and Three Female Ballers was born.
+Three young women did in fact, lead that first trip to Ivory Coast, and Three Female Ballers was born.

 Since 1999, F3B has conducted summer camps in the following countries: